nipy/nipype/doc/users/model_specification.rst

 The :class:`SpecifyModel` provides a generic mechanism for model specification.
 A mandatory input called subject_info provides paradigm specification for each run corresponding to a subject.
-This has to be in the form of a :class:`Bunch` or a list of Bunch objects.
-The Bunch contains the following attribules.
+This has to be in the form of a :class:`Bunch` or a list of Bunch objects (one for each run).
+Each Bunch object contains the following attribules.

 Required
 --------